Features

 • Select Touch.

-• Scroll all the way to the bottom and tap Back Tap.
+• Scroll to the very bottom and tap Back Tap.

 • Choose your actions for Double Tap and Triple Tap.